playfularchitect/Rosetta-Stone-Of-Physics/README.md

 Outputs from a full run live in `mindmelt_output_20250823-020454.txt`.
 “How to do math with fractions” lives in the `Physics To Fractions` folder.
 A compact, human-readable proof pack lives in `verification_deck_tex.pdf`.
+Foundational Axioms from Theory section are distilled into 5 easy principles.

 **Run it live (Colab)**
 The most recent one-cell runner is at the link below.
 Open it, run from top to bottom, and compare printed tables with the PDF deck.